google/CodeCity/docs/setup.md

             you intend to use for your instance, e.g. <code><em>example</em>.codecity.world</code>.
         *   Click “Done” to end editing the network interface.
-0. Double-check the monthly cost estimate to ensure it is reasonable.
+0. Double-check the monthly cost estimate (at the top of the page) to ensure it is reasonable.
 0. Click “create” and you will be taken back to the VM instances dashboard.
 After a few minutes, you should see your new instance is ready, and has internal and external IP addresses.